fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 - Incase a boost would finish the civic, it will consume horses equal to the needed culture

 [b]Upcoming[/b]
+- Improving the player-notification when a boost has come available
-- Adding deeper decision-logic for AI production boosting
+- Deeper decision-logic for AI production boosting (AI-weights)
-- Tweaking ratios if needed, please give me some feedback!

 [b]Known issues[/b]
-- Currently iam testing all this, it might come to issues, please report!
-- Especially the boost-ratios might need to be tweaked, please leave me your comments!
+- None known right now :)

 [b]Game-Versions & Localization[/b]
 Works only with Gathering-Storm.